uniQuk/mcpEntra/README.md

 ## Security Considerations

+- API key authentication is automatically bypassed when running with AI assistants
-- Always use strong, unique API keys (the setup script generates one for you)
+- For non-AI usage, always use strong, unique API keys (the setup script generates one for you)
 - Store your client credentials securely
 - Consider deploying behind a reverse proxy for additional security
 - Set appropriate Microsoft Graph API permissions (least privilege)